 She also founded AWARE: Actively Working for Acquaintance Rape Education, an interactive educational program on acquaintance rape.

 Before law school, Mara was the general manager of a non-profit theater company in the Boston area that produced and toured original productions based on social issues.
-She has biked twice from Washington, D.C. to Raleigh, N.C., and twice from Boston, Mass., to NYCd to raise money for HIV and AIDS research.
+She has biked twice from Washington, DC to Raleigh, NC, and twice from Boston, MA, to New York, NY to raise money for HIV and AIDS programs and research.